 German Shepherd Puppies for Adoption

 Most Facebook pages advertising free puppies for adoption are public and open so that you can view their posts.
-The ones mentioned above are all public, but there may be some that are private, and you will need to join.
+The ones mentioned above are all public, but there may be some that are private, and you will need to request to join.
 The German Shepherd Puppies for Adoption Facebook group is private, but if you join, you can ask if any free puppies are available.

 German Shepherd Puppies for Adoption Details